sujal-pawar/Legal-Ease/README.md

 ## 🚀 Getting Started

 ### Prerequisites

+Before you begin, ensure you have the following installed:
-- Node.js (v16 or higher)
+- Node.js (v14 or higher)
+- MongoDB
 - npm or yarn
-- MongoDB
-- Firebase account
-- OpenAI API key

 ### Frontend Setup
 1. Navigate to the Frontend directory: